chris-roberts-dev/Pipeline-Hero-CRM/crm-requirements.md

 ### 30.7 Idempotency Discipline
 All Celery tasks that create state records (fulfillment artifacts, invoice generation, PDF generation) must be idempotent.
 This must be enforced by code review and tested explicitly.

+### 30.8 Phase 2 Service-Layer Discipline Risk
+The feasibility of Phase 2 (React + internal API) depends entirely on the service layer being exhaustive and decoupled from HTTP concerns during Phase 1.
+If Phase 1 views accumulate business logic, import Django request objects into service signatures, or short-circuit state machines, the Phase 2 API will not be a thin wrapper — it will be a second implementation, with two code paths for every state transition.
+This is the single largest risk to the phased UI plan and is mitigated only by disciplined code review during all of Phase 1.

+### 30.9 Phase 2 Feature-Parity Drift Risk
+Phase 1 Django templates will continue to receive small enhancements (bug fixes, minor UX improvements, new filters) while Phase 2 is being built.
+Without an explicit parity tracker, React screens risk shipping with subtly different behavior from their Phase 1 counterparts.
+Mitigation: maintain a feature-parity acceptance checklist updated on every Phase 1 change after Milestone 6 ships, and do not retire any Phase 1 screen until its checklist row is green in React.

+### 30.10 Phase 2 RBAC Enforcement Point Confusion
+The React client will hold capability data locally to show/hide UI elements.
+There is a risk that developers begin treating client-side capability checks as security enforcement.
+Mitigation: every API endpoint must enforce capabilities independently; endpoint tests must include RBAC denial cases; the React codebase must carry an explicit comment/convention that client capability checks are UX-only.

 ---

 ## 31. Resolved Architecture Decisions